GovTechSG/seed-documentation/overview.md

 The security platform that enforces Zero Trust network access allowing faster and safer connections to the Internet and applications.
 This comprises of the following:<br>- **Cloudflare WARP**: Replaces the traditional VPN clients.<br>- **Cloudflare Gateway**: Blocks and protects from malicious content.<br>- **Cloudflare Access**: Evaluates every request for user identity and device context.

-### **SEED Dashboard**
+### **DEEP**

 Device management layer of SEED.
-It establishes a robust security baseline automatically​ and prevents insecure or compromised devices from accessing engineering resources.​ SEED Dashboard manages the following:<br>- **Microsoft Intune**: Provides device and application management including remote application deployment and selective device wipe.<br>- **Microsoft Defender Advanced Threat Prevention**: Enterprise class vulnerability management, threat detection and response security solution.<br>- **Tanium**: Works with Cloudflare to ensure posture-based conditional access to the endpoint assets.
+It establishes a robust security baseline automatically​ and prevents insecure or compromised devices from accessing engineering resources.​ DEEP manages the following:<br>- **Microsoft Intune**: Provides device and application management including remote application deployment and selective device wipe.<br>- **Microsoft Defender Advanced Threat Prevention**: Enterprise class vulnerability management, threat detection and response security solution.<br>- **Tanium**: Works with Cloudflare to ensure posture-based conditional access to the endpoint assets.

 <!-- tabs:end -->